Summer Camp 2025 Information

 Ages 8-12

 Discovery Camps are the staple camps at Camp Arnold, running many weeks of the summer and offering a host of exciting activities and clubs (classes/activities the campers choose) for the campers to enjoy.
 Discovery Camp sessions last five days, beginning on Monday and ending on Friday.
 Campers in this program range in age from 8 to 12 and are split up into older and younger units.
-The Campers spend their days continuously engaged in activities like canoeing, swimming, archery and climbing the rock wall.
+This year each week will have a fun theme, as noted above.
+Come for Splash Week, Heroes Week, or Color Wars Week for some special thematic fun and dress ups.
+Our overall summer theme is “Shine Bright” based on Psalm 27:1 – each week we will combine the overall theme with the weekly theme (shown above with the dates) for chapels and special activities, games and dress ups.
 We host chapel sessions that proclaim the Gospel of Jesus Christ and give our campers the opportunity to learn more about who God is.

 Discovery Teen Camp